-Sulayem launched the Challenge as the UAE Desert Challenge in 1991, and over the years, as Chairman of the Organising Committee, has employed the same determination which made him the Middle East’s supreme rally driver to establish the event as a major international success.
+Sulayem launched the Challenge as the UAE Desert Challenge in 1991, and over the years, as Chairman of the Organizing Committee, has employed the same determination which made him the Middle East’s supreme rally driver to establish the event as a major international success.

 In 2009, the event was renamed as the Abu Dhabi Desert Challenge.